-A delightful, sweet biscuit treat.
-Classic Coconut Jam cookies are all about that shortbread and oozy jam centre.
-There is something nostalgic about these cookies.
+Delightful Coconut Jam drops are all about that shortbread and oozy jam center.
+These cookies bring out the nostalgic in me, a time when Australia was a little new and food was simple and uncomplicated.
 Perhaps they remind me of what childhood should be all about.

 If you grew up in Australia, these jam drops will certainly bring fond memories of your grandmother making this staple for school lunches or during the holidays.
 These cookies are so lovely with their jam centres sometimes oozing out of the centre.
 Normally I’ll make half with apricot jam and the other half with raspberry as opposed to strawberry as they make a lovely dramatic contrasting mosaic effect laid out on the baking sheet.

 The first time I made these about twenty years ago, my eldest child was a toddler and I had her first birthday party to prepare.
 Fairy bread and these classic coconut jam drops was on the cards.
-That first time, I added the jam warmed before baking but the end result was the jam splattering everywhere.
-The second attempt, I added the jam halfway during baking in the thumbprint.
+That first time, I added the jam at room temperature before baking but the end result was the jam splattering everywhere.
+The second attempt, I added the jam cool from the fridge and only filled in the little thumbprint halfway prior to baking and then topped the jam thumbprint 2 minutes before the cookies were ready.
+Long enough for the jam to set in the cookie but not too long so that it splatters everywhere.
 The perfect result achieved.

 So here we are after 20 years and now many many successful bakes later.
 It is school holidays and with three boys staying over for the day, these jam drops were made ever so quickly while the boys were swimming in the pool.